thearn/simple-cython-example/README.md

 # Building
 First, install numpy and cython (using pip or from a package manager) if you don't already have them.

-Run `python setup.py develop` to build the project in-place.
+Then just run `python setup.py develop` to build the project in-place.

-Several wrapped C functions will then be importable under the package `cython_example_proj`.
+The module (with its wrapped C functions) will then be importable under the package `cython_example_proj`.

 # Testing